 The North Carolina minimum wage was last changed in 2008, when it was raised $0.70 from $6.55 to $7.25.
-North Carolina's minimum wage rate is linked to a Customer Price Index, which is intended to raise the rate along with inflation.
+North Carolina's minimum wage rate is linked to a Consumer Price Index, which is intended to raise the rate along with inflation.
 The current minimum wage rate is re-evaluated yearly based on these values.

 North Carolina's minimum wage is raised with the Federal Minimum Wage.
 Government employees are covered by the North Carolina minimum wage, but domestic and agricultural workers are exempt.
 Some full-time students may be paid a wage no less then 90% of the current minimum wage.

 North Carolina allows tip pooling for tipped employees, but each employee must be allowed to keep at least 85% of the tips given to them.
 Tipped employees may be paid less then the Minimum Wage.